pixlsus/website/src/software/index.md

             <a href="http://www.thregr.org/~wavexx/software/fgallery/index.html">fgallery</a>
             <i class="fa fa-nix-win-osx"></i>
             <p>
-                “fgallery” is a static photo gallery generator with no frills that has a stylish, minimalist look. “fgallery” shows your photos, and nothing else.
+                fgallery is a static photo gallery generator with no frills that has a stylish, minimalist look. fgallery shows your photos, and nothing else.
             </p>
         </div>
         <div class="sw-entry">